ckan/ckan/doc/theming/webassets.rst

 We'll demonstrate by changing our previous custom CSS example (see :doc:`css`) to serve the CSS file with Webassets.

-1. First, create a ``assets`` directory in your extension and move the CSS file from ``public`` into ``assets``::
+1. First, create an ``assets`` directory in your extension and move the CSS file from ``public`` into ``assets``::

     ckanext-example_theme/